Public Forum Curriculum

 One of the core parts of any debate camp is the experience students have debating one another.
 As the largest public forum camp in the country, it is our goal that we facilitate the most debate rounds possible for students against the best competition in the country.

-By the end of the two week experience, every student is guaranteed to leave with at least 17 full rounds on one of the September/October topics.
+By the end of the two week experience, every student is guaranteed to leave with at least 17 full rounds on one of the September/October topic choices.

 At the very first NDF, Jenny Cook created office hours to ensure that every student had an opportunity to work with every instructor at NDF.
 In our 24th year, we have continued to innovate with office hours, making these 30 minute blocks of time with an instructor the best possible experience.